Building Cure: More Room for More Cures

 - Our researchers are recognized for advancing discoveries in cancer, genetics, immunology, infectious disease and injury prevention.
 From pioneering cystic fibrosis treatments to cutting-edge cancer therapies, our researchers have made their mark in helping to prevent, treat and eliminate childhood diseases.

-- One revolutionary technique they are studying is called immunotherapy, which reprograms a child’s own immune system to fight cancer.
+- One revolutionary technique we are studying is immunotherapy, which reprograms a child’s own immune system to fight cancer.
 Seattle Children’s immunotherapy research and clinical trials are producing remarkable results – and have already saved lives.

 - Our scientists are also studying gene therapy to repair missing or damaged sequences in a child’s DNA.
 This has the potential to cure genetic disorders like type 1 diabetes and sickle cell disease.

 You Can Change the Future of Pediatric Medicine

 Groundbreaking therapies developed at Seattle Children’s over the last decade have put us on the cusp of bringing life-changing treatments to more children.
 Support from our generous community allows us to create lifesaving treatments for even more kids.

 - Donate online: Check “Other” and specify the Building Cure project.

 - Email us or call Seattle Children’s Hospital and Research Foundation for more information at 206-987-2153.